Herb of the Day: Cramp Bark

 The Plant

-Viburnum opulus is grown among the Northern hemisphere.
-It’s a beautiful plant that is often used for ornamental decorations.
-The berries resemble cranberries which grow after white flowers.
+Viburnum opulus is grown in the Northern Hemisphere.
+It’s a beautiful plant often used for ornamental purposes.
+The berries resemble cranberries, which grow after white flowers form.
 The bark is harvested during the fall.

 TriLight Health and Cramp Bark